Tara Shine: Career

 Shine took part in Homeward Bound, a global leadership programme for women scientists.
-She served as an advisor to the Mary Robinson Foundation and on the Board of Trustees of the International Institute for Environment and Development (IIED).
+She served as an advisor to the Mary Robinson Foundation and on the Board of Trustees of the International Institute for Environment and Development (IIED) from 2014 until October 2025.
 Shine has presented several television shows for the BBC, including Expedition Borneo, Lost crocodiles of the pharaohs and A Wild Irish Year.

 She is the founder of the social enterprise Change by Degrees, which looks to teach people how to engage individuals on how to live and work sustainably.
 The enterprise inspired her first book, How to Save Your Planet One Object At A Time, which looks to advise people in making more sustainable decisions.

-In 2020 Shine was elected to the Board of Trustees of IIED and in September 2020 she took over the role as chair.
+In September 2020 Shine became chair of the Board of Trustees of IIED and served in that role until September 2025.
 She was selected as one of the Royal Institution Christmas Lectures speakers in 2020, joining Helen Czerski and Christopher Jackson to discuss the impact of human activity on the planet.